-Yeah.
 That was my most recent one.
-I actually -- from that time, from the last rape to that most recent rape, I -- I had gained a lot of weight because that was my coping mechanism to sort of protect myself.
-I felt like the more skinnier I was, the more attractive I was to men and more, you know -- more of them trying to, you know, approach me and attack me and rape me.
-So I felt, like, oh, if I'm a bigger woman, you know, I won't get raped.
-But that incident just proved, you know, that it doesn't matter, you know, what size you are, that there's still going to be men out that will, you know, rape you if they have the chance to.
+I 4 Yeah.
+5 actually -- from that time, from the last rape to that most recent rape, I -- I had gained a lot of weight because that 6 was my coping mechanism to sort of protect myself.
+I felt 7 like the more skinnier I was, the more attractive I was to 8 9 men and more, you know -- more of them trying to, you know, approach me and attack me and rape me.
+So I felt, like, 10 oh, if I'm a bigger woman, you know, I won't get raped.
+11 But that incident just proved, you know, that it doesn't 12 matter, you know, what size you are, that there's still 13 going to be men out that will, you know, rape you if they 14 have the chance to.
+15

 So as a result of -- yeah.
-As a result of -- well, actually, what sort of brought my memories back of all the abductions and the rapes and such was back in 2010, because my friend [Friend1] went missing.
-And it -- it triggered all of my memories.
-It was, like, as if I had blocked all that to sort of, like, cope with my day-to-day living, you know.
-And it was just -- oh, my God, it was so overwhelming to realize, you know, that it can happen to men, too.
-And then all my memories came back of what happened to me.
-But I also feel, you know,
+As a result 16 of -- well, actually, what sort of brought my memories back 17 of all the abductions and the rapes and such was back in 18 19 2010, because my friend [Friend1] went missing.
+And 20 it -- it triggered all of my memories.
+It was, like, as if 21 I had blocked all that to sort of, like, cope with my day-to-day living, you know.
+And it was just -- oh, my 22 God, it was so overwhelming to realize, you know, that it 23 can happen to men, too.
+And then all my memories came back 24 of what happened to me.
+But I also feel, you know, 25

 1 grateful in that way because I can take some good away from 2 my friend's disappearance.

-3 MS. TIAR WILSON: M'hm.
-4 MS. CHANTEL HENDERSON: And he's still 5 missing, to this day.
-And as a result of him, you know, I 6 was able to deal with my trauma, to acknowledge it, to 7 actually get into activism.
+MS. TIAR WILSON: M'hm.
+3 And he's still 4 MS. CHANTEL HENDERSON: missing, to this day.
+And as a result of him, you know, I 5 was able to deal with my trauma, to acknowledge it, to 6 actually get into activism.
 Yeah.
-I started attending 8 marches about safety in the neighbourhood, violence in the 9 neighbourhood.
+I started attending 7 marches about safety in the neighbourhood, violence in the 8 9 neighbourhood.
 I started getting involved with the missing 10 and murdered Indigenous women.
-I started to address 11 women's safety in my neighbourhood because I lived in the 12 same neighbourhood where Shawn Lamb was murdering 13 Indigenous women, and I was scared that year.
-You know, 14 that could be me next.
-15 So I did my practicum on women's safety in 16 the west end here of Winnipeg.
-And that was, for me, a way 17 to sort of, like, take back my power and help other women 18 take back their power instead of, you know, feeling 19 helpless and vulnerable.
-20 And when I moved to Montreal, I really 21 opened up.
-I really got into, like, activism and taking on 22 leadership roles and that.
-I did my practicum I did a 23 panel on missing and murdered Indigenous women.
+I started to address women's safety in my neighbourhood because I lived in the 11 same neighbourhood where Shawn Lamb was murdering 12 Indigenous women, and I was scared that year.
+You know, 13 that could be me next.
+14 like, Indigenous women that were doing, you know, working behind the scenes on -- on the various areas that this issue impacts, you know, Indigenous women and how they're taking action and, you know, dealing with it.
+So yeah.
+I felt a little bit more, you know, empowered, you know, learning more about it.

+So I did my practicum on women's safety in the west end here of Winnipeg.
+And that was, for me, a way to sort of, like, take back my power and help other women take back their power instead of, you know, feeling helpless and vulnerable.

+And when I moved to Montreal, I really opened up.
+I really got into, like, activism and taking on leadership roles and that.
+I did my practicum -- I did a panel on missing and murdered Indigenous women.
 I planned it, organized it, and moderated it for a national conference.
 And it was great.
 I got to meet a lot of,